combinatorial/DBFBProfilePictureView/README.md

 1.0.0 - Initial release
-1.1.0 - Add in-memory caching & sharing of UIImage objects for the same requested URL
+1.1.0 - Add in-memory caching & sharing of UIImage objects for the same requested URL 1.2.0 - Don't call the completion callback when a download is cancelled due to the view being re-used 1.3.0 - nil the image when the view is re-used and a download is triggered.
+(Fixes problem with UICollectionView described in Issue #5)

 ## License